 3. Inside an up-armored vehicle

-Having an ND go off inside the vehicle is really bad as the bullet will ricochet until it loses speed.
-Hopefully, it doesn’t land inside of one your buddies.
+Having an ND go off inside the vehicle is really bad, as the bullet will ricochet until it loses speed.
+Hopefully, it doesn’t land inside one of your buddies.

 2. In the “CoC”

 The “Center of Communication” is the artery for directing the troops on the ground.
-If an ND were to occur inside, that live round could kill a troop or damage some important computerized gear.
+If an ND were to occur inside, that live round could kill a troop or damage some crucial computerized gear.

 On second thought, just clear all your weapon systems before entering.